Krutsch/hydro-js/README.md

 args: ReturnType<typeof reactive>

 Deletes the Proxy object and removes all observers (both recursively).
 This is important for keeping memory low.
+This happens by setting the value to `null`.

 ### ternary